prime2911/liquor-store-ecommerce-website/README.md

 ## Requirements
 * Python 3.8 or higher.
 * A stable Internet connection.
-* A Connected MySQL control panel (e.g. phpMyAdmin)
+* Connection to a MySQL Server (e.g. using phpMyAdmin with XAMPP)

 ## Installation